Elisseeff-Lab/domino/README.md

 ### Usage Overview

-Here is an overview of how domino2 might be used in analysis of a single cell RNA sequencing data set:
+Here is an overview of how dominoSignal might be used in analysis of a single cell RNA sequencing data set:

 1. Transcription factor activation scores are calculated (we recommend using [pySCENIC](https://pyscenic.readthedocs.io/en/latest/), but other methods can be used as well)
 2. A ligand-receptor database is used to map linkages between ligands and receptors (we recommend using [CellphoneDB](https://www.cellphonedb.org/), but other methods can be used as well).